microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Update an Extension

 You can quickly look for extension updates by using the **Show Outdated Extensions** command which uses the '@outdated' filter.
 This will display any available updates for your currently installed extensions.
 Simply click the **Update** button for the outdated extension and the update will be installed and you'll be prompted to restart VS Code.
+You can also update all your outdated extensions at one time with the **Update All Extensions** command.

+## Auto Update Extensions

+If you would like your installed extensions to be updated automatically, you can use the `extensions.autoUpdate` [setting](/docs/customization/userandworkspace.md).
+When set to `true`, VS Code will download new versions of outdated extensions automatically and you will just need to restart VS Code when you see the blue **Enable** button in the Installed Extensions list.

 ## Browse Extensions

 Additionally, you can browse and search for VS Code extensions through the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode) site.
 Below is a sampling of the most popular extensions.

 <div class="marketplace-extensions-top"></div>